 Vectra Unifies AI-driven Behavior-based Detection and Signature-based Detection in a Single Solution

-Advances Network Detection and Response to deliver visibility for both known and unknown threats.

-SAN JOSE, Calif., March 22, 2023 /PRNewswire/ -- Vectra AI, the leader in AI-driven hybrid cloud threat detection and response, today announced the introduction of Vectra Match.
+SINGAPORE, March 27, 2023 /PRNewswire/ -- Vectra AI, the leader in AI-driven hybrid cloud threat detection and response, today announced the introduction of Vectra Match.
 Vectra Match brings intrusion detection signature context to Vectra Network Detection and Response (NDR), enabling security teams to accelerate their evolution to AI-driven threat detection and response without sacrificing investments already made in signatures.

 With the addition of Vectra Match, Vectra NDR addresses core GRC and SOC use cases enabling more efficient and effective: